whatwg/cookiestore/explainer.md

 ### Monitoring

 *Note:* multiple cookie changes in rapid succession may cause the user agent to only check for script-visible changes (relative to the last time the observer was called or the event was fired) after all the changes have been applied.
 In some cases (for instance, a very short-lived cookie being set and then expiring) this may cause the observer/event handler to miss the (now-expired) ephemeral cookie entirely.
+Expiration of a cookie monitored by a service worker might not deliver the cookie change event until the next time a document or service worker in the cookie's domain or origin is used.

 #### Single execution context